 – compete / work in teams

-Our Rhetoric Stage Masters will guide the students towards extracting and integrating the relevant knowledge, presenting it to others and measuring it up against false knowledge.
-Higher mathematics, the application of the study of formal logic to all subjects (such as mastering essay writing, literary analysis, textual criticism and analysis, the scientific method, advanced language morphology and syntax, historical analysis, understanding of principles of law, politics, and economics, and their intrinsic relationship with history) are taught now.
+Our Rhetoric Stage Masters will guide the students towards extracting and integrating the relevant knowledge, presenting it to others, and measuring it up against false knowledge.
+Higher mathematics and the application of the study of formal logic to all subjects (such as mastering essay writing, literary analysis, textual criticism and analysis, the scientific method, advanced language morphology and syntax, historical analysis, understanding of principles of law, politics, and economics, and their intrinsic relationship with history) are taught now.

-Students in the rhetoric stage continue working at their own pace in both mathematics (mastering algebraic, geometry, trigonometry, set theory, probability, and statistics concepts); English grammar (mastering all elements of language mechanics; sentence and paragraph structure and mechanics; reference sources; reports; and argument writing); as well as spelling and vocabulary (using a curriculum which addresses vocabulary from classical (Greek and Latin) roots; prefixes and suffixes; word origins and etymologies; synonyms, antonyms, homophones, polysemantic words; analogies; word usage; word form; critical thinking; dictionary and glossary use; writing; spelling; syllables).
-The study of language arts is completed with two hours of classical world literature every week (students are going through all the ages of world literature, pausing on the works of some of the most significant authors of each age, and learning to write literary analysis essays – biographies, themes, universality, character analysis); one weekly hour of classical writing (following the progymnasmata method and curriculum), and one hour of classical poetry and American short prose.
+Students in the rhetoric stage continue working at their own pace in both mathematics (mastering algebraic, geometry, trigonometry, set theory, probability, and statistics concepts) and English grammar (mastering all elements of language mechanics; sentence and paragraph structure and mechanics; reference sources; reports; and argumentative writing); as well as spelling and vocabulary (using a curriculum which addresses vocabulary from classical (Greek and Latin) roots; as well as mastering prefixes and suffixes; word origins and etymologies; synonyms, antonyms, homophones, and polysemantic words; analogies; word usage; word form; critical thinking; dictionary and glossary use; writing; and syllabification).
+The study of language arts is completed with two hours of classical world literature every week (students are going through all the ages of world literature, pausing on the works of some of the most significant authors of each age, and learning to write literary analysis essays, which employ concepts such as biography, themes, universality, and character analysis); students also receive one weekly hour of training in classical writing (following the progymnasmata method and curriculum), and one in of classical poetry and American short prose.
 Rhetoric students continue studying Patristics, where they contemplate and analyze the writings of the Holy Fathers.
-World history and geography continues its four years cycle, and is supplemented with one year of American Government and Economics, and one year of Modern American History, while the sciences alternate on a three year pattern, going through biology, physics, and chemistry, to which one year of physiology and anatomy is added.
-The students continue their study of Spanish, along with the classical languages, Latin and Greek, and delve deeper into classical music, byzantine chanting, and art.
-Depending of when they start their classical education journey, rhetoric students will go through two years of formal logic, and one of material logic, followed by one year of rhetoric, and one of philosophy; their faith education is rounded up at this stage with reading the Old Testament, studying the Law of God, and continuing reading the lives of the saints.
+World history and geography continues its four-year cycle, and is supplemented with one year of American Government and Economics, and one year of Modern American History, while the sciences alternate on a three year pattern, going through biology, physics, and chemistry, to which one year of physiology and anatomy is added.
+The students continue their study of Spanish, along with the classical languages, Latin and Greek, and delve deeper into classical music, Byzantine chanting, and art.
+Depending on when they start their classical education journey, rhetoric students will go through two years of formal logic, and one of material logic, followed by one year of rhetoric, and one of philosophy; their faith education is rounded up at this stage with reading the Old Testament, studying the Law of God, and continuing reading the lives of the saints.

 The Rhetoric Stage is not a stage at the end of which students are only able to pursue their vocations.
 Rhetoric Stage is not a stage at the end of which students are only able to recognize Beauty, Truth, and Goodness.
 Rhetoric Stage is not a stage at the end of which students are only able to defend that which is worth defending.
 More than anything else, this last stage before college is what prepares our children for the greatest achievement of all: becoming living testimonies that “the Lord is good”: Christ-like, transfigured, beautiful, good, and truthful new Adams and Eves.